ise-uiuc/tzer/README.md

 ## Artifact

-Please check [here](https://tzer.readthedocs.io/en/latest/markdown/artifact.html) for detailed documentation of the artifact prepared for OOPSLA'22.
+Please check [**here**](https://tzer.readthedocs.io/en/latest/markdown/artifact.html) for detailed documentation of the artifact prepared for OOPSLA'22.
+The raw data of our paper can be found in the `paper_data` folder with visualization utilities.

 ## Reproduce Bugs